Subscribe: Apple Podcasts | Google Podcasts | Stitcher | RSS

 To this end, I’ve trained myself to do magic tricks with my non-dominant hand and shuffles with my non-dominant hand.
 In standard practice think of mirrored tricks that take both hands to operate equally.
 You can build your skillset for dual handed tricks by using your non-dominant hand.

-You can also use your tongue in neurobic exercise.
-Because “the tongue and lips are among the most sensitive parts of the body, even more sensitive than the fingertips,” the benefits to using these muscles in neurobics is paramount.
+As the authors of Keep Your Brain Alive have noted, you can include your tongue in neurobic exercise.
+As they point out, “the tongue and lips are among the most sensitive parts of the body, even more sensitive than the fingertips.”
+That’s why the benefits to using these muscles in neurobics is paramount.

 Finally, try ear pinch squats.
 I know it sounds wild, but you are incorporating movement and function in several muscle groups, and we know this has palpable benefits.